Walt Anderson (American football)

 Walter John Anderson (born September 29, 1952) is a former American football official in the National Football League (NFL) from the 1996 NFL season to the 2019 NFL season.
 He wore uniform number 66.
 Anderson spent his first seven seasons in the NFL as a line judge before being promoted to referee for the start of the 2003 NFL season after Dick Hantak and Bob McElwee announced their retirements.
 He is notable for officiating Super Bowl XXXV.
 Anderson was also named as referee for Super Bowl XLV which was played on February 6, 2011, in Arlington, Texas, at Cowboys Stadium.

+After retiring from officiating, he was the NFL senior vice president of officiating training & development from May 2020 to April 2024.
+He is currently the officiating & rules analyst for the NFL.

 Early life

 Born in DeFuniak Springs, Florida, Anderson was raised in Channelview, Texas where his father was a high school football head coach.
 He played quarterback for his father at Channelview.
 Later, he played football for Sam Houston State University, where he was a two-time Academic All-American and lettered four years.
 He graduated from Sam Houston State in 1974.